John Beddington: Chief Scientific Adviser

+Successor

+In April 2013 Beddington was succeeded by Mark Walport.

 Awards and honours

 Professor Beddington was awarded the Heidelberg Award for Environmental Excellence in June 1997, was elected a Fellow of the Royal Society in 2001 and was appointed Companion of the Order of St Michael and St George (CMG) by Queen Elizabeth II in 2004, in recognition of his services to fisheries science and management.
 He was also appointed a Honorary Fellow of the Royal Academy of Engineering in 2012 and was elected a Fellow of the Royal Society of Edinburgh in 2011.

 In July 2014, he was recognised by the Government of Japan for his contributions to strengthening the co-operation between Japan and the UK in the areas of science and technology.

 Personal life

 Beddington was knighted in the 2010 Birthday Honours.
 He was married to Sarah West from 1968 until their divorce in 1972.
 They have one son.
 In 1973, he married social policy professor Sally Baldwin.
 They divorced in 1979, and have one daughter, Emma Beddington, journalist at The Guardian.
 He married his current spouse, Caroline Hiller, in 1990.